-Image via Flickr by Shahid Abdullah
+Image via Pexels by Anna Nekrashevich

 Engagement rate is a measure of the frequency with which your audience or account followers are interacting with your content.
 Companies determine the rate of engagement based on different metrics.
 These metrics include things such as comments, likes, and clicks.
 Though companies most often refer to social media when discussing engagement rates, it can apply to all areas of content marketing.
 Every piece of content you create and upload to the internet has different engagement metrics.
 That includes social media posts, as well as blogs, articles, and eBooks.

 If you’re looking for social media data, most social media sites have a business section where you can view a post’s metrics, including reach, clicks, and comments.
-If you’re creating other content, like blogs and articles, consider using tools like Google Analytics to help you track your website’s engagement.
+If you’re creating other content, like blogs and articles, consider using tools like Google Analytics to track your website’s engagement.
 There are different types of engagement metrics that you can use when measuring the results of your marketing campaigns.
 Those metrics include:

 If your focus is on building brand awareness, it’s helpful to look at your content’s views and reach.
 Reach calculates how many total people viewed your post or piece of content.
 That includes your current audience, as well as others who found your content through other means, such as through shares, hashtags, or organic search results.
 Generally, the brands with more reach have higher brand awareness.